 The Compensation Committee meets as required, but, in any event, meets at least twice per year.
 The Compensation Committee reviews management compensation policies and benefits, monitors management succession planning and conducts an annual review of the overall condition and quality of the Company's human resources.
-In addition, the Compensation Committee has the specific mandate to review executive compensation on an annual basis and make a recommendation to the board.
+In addition, the Compensation Committee has the specific mandate to review executive compensation on an annual basis and make a recommendation to the Board of Directors of the Company.